Latest controversy tells us the show’s producers aren’t willing to learn their lesson on social issues

 — Julia Carter (@thejuliacarter) November 23, 2019

 What we’re seeing here on Survivor – and on CBS’ other reality hit Big Brother, is the abstract notion CBS feels these issues – racism, sexual harassment, LGBTQ bullying , etc. aren’t important.
 CBS themselves have had these issues with sexual harassment allegations in the #MeToo era under former CEO Les Moonves and others.
 Several CBS shows such as Bull and NCIS also had problems with sexual harassment charges with those accused receiving very little, if any repercussions.
-And earlier this year, African-American exec Whitney Davis resigned from CBS earlier this year noting the lack of diversity at the network’s executive suites – not to mention rampant racism at CBS, saying the network has “a white problem”.
+And earlier this year, African-American exec Whitney Davis resigned from CBS noting the lack of diversity at the network’s executive suites – not to mention rampant racism at CBS, saying the network has “a white problem”.